Response theory for nonequilibrium steady-states of open quantum systems: Response theory within the LGKS framework

 \subsection{Example: Two coupled qubits}

-In order to illustrate our general approach, we consider an example in which the eigenvalues are modified to first order in the perturbation, whereas the eigenvectors remain unchanged.
+In this section, we study an example illustrating how a perturbation that modifies only the eigenvalues to first order, and does not change the eigenvectors, leads to an LGKS master equation that involves higher orders of the perturbation as discussed in the previous section.
 While the perturbation is assumed to be small compared to the system Hamiltonian, the response of the system is investigated in two different limits.
-The first assumes the perturbation is small compared to the system-bath couplings, which in terms of timescale can be translated to $ \nu^{(1)} \ll \gamma$, with $\gamma$ the typical relaxation rate of the system.
+The first assumes the perturbation is small compared to the system-bath couplings, which in terms of timescale can be translated to $ \nu^{(1)} \ll \tau^{-1}$, with $\tau$ the typical relaxation time of the system.
 Since the system-bath coupling is already assumed to be weak, the regime of applicability is quite restricted and a local approach can be implemented.
-The opposing limit, in which the perturbation is assumed to be large with respect to the system-baths coupling, i.e. $ \nu^{(1)} \gg \gamma$, leads to new Bohr frequencies and to the coarse-grained dynamics discussed above.
+The opposing limit, in which the perturbation is assumed to be large with respect to the system-baths coupling, i.e. $ \nu^{(1)} \gg \tau^{-1}$, leads to new Bohr frequencies and to the coarse-grained dynamics discussed above.